Barry Sullivan (lawyer)

 Barry Sullivan is a Chicago lawyer, Professor of Law and holder of the Cooney & Conway Chair in Advocacy at Loyola University Chicago School of Law.

 Education

 Sullivan attended Middlebury College in Vermont where he graduated in 1970 with a A.B. degree with high honors in philosophy and political science.
 While at Middlebury he was a member of the Phi Beta Kappa Society.
-In 1974 he graduated from the University of Chicago Law School, where he was an associate editor of the Law Review and was a national honor scholar.
+In 1974 he graduated from the University of Chicago Law School, where he was an associate editor of the Law Review and a national honor scholar.

 Legal career

 Sullivan began his legal career in New Orleans, Louisiana as a law clerk for Judge John Minor Wisdom of the United States Court of Appeals for the Fifth Circuit.
 In 1976 he joined the law firm Jenner & Block in their Chicago office and was promoted to partner in 1981.

 Sullivan primary focus was constitutional, administrative and private law issues.
 He was very active in Appellate and Supreme Court litigation.
 Sulivan also served as an assistant to the Solicitor General of the United States in 1980 and 1981.